dev-protocol/protocol/docs/WHITEPAPER.md

 Call the Property Contact's `increase` function and send a Dev Token to the Property Contract.
 The Dev Token sent is burned and receives the new-minted Property Contract as compensation.

 The number of new Property Contract issuances is determined by the ratio to the cumulative number of received Dev Tokens in the Property Contract.
 The ratio is multiplied by the Property Contract's `totalSupply` to obtain the number of new issuances.
-In order to protect members of non-economic property, the composition of investors should be limited to a maximum of 50%.
+In order to protect members of Internet asset, the composition of investors should be limited to a maximum of 50%.

 Investors hold part of the Property Contract.
 In other words, the investor can receive part of Dev Token that Property Contract receives.
 Investing against a highly growing Property Contract means increasing your Dev Token.

-However, it should be kept in mind that non-economic properties do not inherently make a profit.
+However, it should be kept in mind that Internet assets do not inherently make a profit.
 This market is a minus-sum in the long run.

-Invest in the Property Contract mean supporting the market for non-economic properties.
+Invest in the Property Contract mean supporting the market for Internet assets.

 Investors will be withdrawing Dev Token when their property turns positive and there will be watching the activity of next investors.